AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

   <tr>
    <td><p>MEDIUM</p></td>
    <td><p>varchar</p></td>
    <td><p>Used to define the medium that resulted in the touchpoint.
-This can either be parsed out from the URL from utm_medium or if Bizible is able to resolve an ad, it may be values such as “cpc” or “display.”</p></td>
+This can either be parsed out from the URL from utm_medium or if Marketo Measure is able to resolve an ad, it may be values such as “cpc” or “display.”</p></td>
    <td><p>social</p></td>
    <td><br></td>
    <td><br></td>